franexposito/karma-bot-telegram/Readme.md

 ```
 /start
 ```
 This command is needed to initialize the group.
-You must call before any other commands.
+You must call this command before any other commands.

 ### Add positive karma
 ```